convexset/meteor-three-way/README.md

  Style bindings are done via: `data-bind="style: {font-weight: v1|preProc, font-size: v2|preProc; ...}"`.
 Things work just like the above html binding.

  Attribute bindings are done via: `data-bind="attr: {disabled: v1|preProc, ...}"`.
 Things also work just like html bindings.
+Set a value to `null` or `undefined` to ensure that an attribute is not present at all.

  Class bindings are done via: `data-bind="class: {class1: bool1|preProc; ...}"`.
 However, things work more like the visible and disabled bindings in that the values to be bound to will be treated as boolean-ish.